moizalicious/ballerina-pmml/README.md

 The Predictive Model Markup Language (PMML) is an XML-based language which provides a way for applications to define statistical and data mining models and to share models between PMML compliant applications.

 This API does not fully support all features of PMML nor all versions.
-The API only supports PMML version 4.2 and the only PMML files that can be used are the ones that contain one of the following machine learning model types:
+The API only supports PMML version 4.2 and the only PMML files that can be used are the ones that contain one of the following machine learning models:
 * Linear Regression
 * Polynomial Regression
 * Logistic Regression